Shreyas-21/ocaml.org/data/planet/ocamlorg/turn-your-editor-into-an-ocaml-ide.md

-**Vim & merlin.**  A comprehensive guide to the installation procedure for merlin is available on [the dedicated merlin wiki](https://github.com/the-lambda-church/merlin/wiki).
+**Vim & merlin.**  A comprehensive guide to the installation procedure for merlin is available on [the dedicated merlin wiki](https://github.com/the-lambda-church/merlin/wiki - [403 Forbidden]).
 Once again, if you just want to get started the following lines contain everything you need.

 Loading merlin in vim boils down to adding the plugin directory to the